Out-Of-Town Scoreboard: If you're wondering how the goodsoil memorials are doing at Synod Assemblies this year, here's a

 Those People At That (Other) Church: Thrivent Financial's Volunteer Excellence Award program recognizes people who have provided outstanding volunteer service and made a significant impact on their local communities.
 Awards are given in six categories and the 2007 national award in the "Families with Children" category went to Gene Lewis of Stone Mountain, GA.
 Among Gene's numerous accomplishments are fund raisers with the Atlanta Braves to benefit Lutheran Services of Georgia and a Spring College Tour to allow high school students in foster care the opportunity to visit college campuses throughout Georgia.
 Gene is a member of St. John (Atlanta), Pastor Bradley Schmeling's) congregation.

-Spirit of Wholeness: Spirit of Wholeness in Christ is a racial, ethnic, multicultural event sponsored by the ELCA, the Reformed Church Extravagance (Luxuria): Who says Lutherans don't know about Luxury?
-When you want to indulge yourself, nothing else says extravagance as boldly as the Official LutheranConfessions.com BASEBALL CAP!
+Spirit of Wholeness: Spirit of Wholeness in Christ is a racial, ethnic, multicultural event sponsored by the ELCA, the Reformed Church Sinfully Delicious: You'll be the envy of everyone in your lectionary study group, and your Fair Trade Coffee will be sinfully delicious because you're drinking it from the Official LutheranConfessions.com MUG!
 Be the Life of the Party:

 Worn out your old copy of The Book of Concord?